-- During the period, we continued to work with the Land Quality Division of the WDEQ regarding the technical review of our Permit to Mine and the Mine Reclamation Plan which we initially submitted in September 2022. - During the period, we concluded a sampling program based upon the 2022 hyperspectral study on our Keystone project which yielded the discovery of multiple highpriority targets requiring further investigation.
+- During the period, we continued to work with the Land Quality Division of the WDEQ regarding the technical review of our Permit to Mine and the Mine Reclamation Plan which we initially submitted in September 2022. - During the period, we also worked with the Air Quality Division and Water Quality Division of the WDEQ in filing the applicable air and water permits needed for the CK Gold Project.